jimfinnis/jcf12/content/teaching/CS123/examples/logger1/index.md

 We now have three objects sharing the same logger.
-Remember what's happening here: we're creating a single logger, and then passing references to that logger (its location in memory) to the three objects, which store the reference in an instance variable.
-So while there are quite a few references to Logger in the system, there's only one actual Logger object.
-Copying a reference to an object, or passing it as a parameter, doesn't make a copy of the object.
-It just gives you a new "pointer" to it.
+Remember what's happening here: we're creating a single logger, and then passing references to that logger (its location in memory) to the three objects, which store the reference in a field.
+So while there are quite a few references to Logger in the system, there's only one actual Logger object. **Copying a reference to an object, or passing it as a parameter, doesn't make a copy of the object.
+It just gives you a new "pointer" to it.**

 Now each SomeClass object can use the logger (as they do in the SomeClass